Orphanage Park | Millswood | Review

 Orphanage Park | Millswood

-Some of the standout features for me were the amount of trees and native plants throughout, which when combined with the sails above the equipment provided not only shade, but also opportunities for tree climbing as part of the play.
+The fenced area is quite large, which will let the energetic kids burn their energy safely while also allowing them to climb some trees and explore.
 There are lots of different textures and undulating surfaces, as well as bridges, which give kids a feeling of exploration and discovery.
 Soft springy matting underneath the equipment is great for the little ones too.

 There is a bike track throughout the playground and the adjacent tennis court also seemed popular for wheels, when it wasn’t being used.
 Having a netted tennis court in a public space is quite an attraction too!